Preflight-HQ/CypressTestAutohealPlugin/README.md

 ## Creating test
 - Once you have the plugin installed and set up with the API key you can create your first test.
-- Download Chrome extension `Preflight Cypress code generator` here: https://chrome.google.com/webstore/detail/preflight-recorder/onlgiehoglnklmgeiekdpaakjkleafle
+- Download Chrome extension `Cypress Recorder from Preflight` here: https://chrome.google.com/webstore/detail/lpfigbkckbojbjnmhapmfekljbhclhhj
 - Log in and follow instructions on the video below to create your first test.

 <img src="https://preflightuploads.blob.core.windows.net/uploads/PreflightCypressCodeGenerator.gif" alt="Create test">